shannonlindsay/FabricCommunityContests/README.md

 ## 🔽 How to Download the Starter File

-If you're not familiar with GitHub, here’s how to download the Power BI file:
+Download the Power BI file from this [link](https://github.com/shannonlindsay/FabricCommunityContests/raw/refs/heads/main/StarterFiles/World%20Champs%20EU%20Starter%20File.pbix).

-Navigate to the folder:
+Alternatively, you can navigate to the folder:

 1. FabricCommunityContest/StarterFiles

 1. Click on the .pbix file.

-1. Click the Download button (or right-click and choose Save link as...).
+1. Click the Download button using the "..." menu in the top right corner.

 You don’t need to clone the repository — just download the file directly.